Suhani312006/Quote-Generator/README.md

 - **HTML**: The structure and content of the website.
 - **CSS**: Styling for the website layout, including responsiveness and interactive button styles.
 - **JavaScript**: Used for functionality like quote generation, favorite management, and social media sharing.
-- **LocalStorage**: Used to store favorite quotes on the user's device.